32u2/simple-shop/NOTES/README.md

 - [x] create ProductsController
 - [x] create product/cards and product/single views + corresponding routes

-Decision: use single Products controller rather than controller/view pairs, the auth is handled by route guard and layout, so there won't be confusion as to who can access what.
+Decision: use single Products controller rather than controller/view pairs, the auth is handled by route guard and layout, so there won't be any confusion as to who can access what.

 - [x] create product/manage view + guarded route
 - [x] create product/create view + guarded route